keelback-code/odd-art-history/README.md

 * I want to view interesting information on paintings
 * I want to find further information and non-academic resources

-A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information (such as Jstor.org):
+A first time visitor who is already interested in the field and comes to the site looking for something different to the usual academic information:
 * I want to easily understand the content and layout of the site
 * I want to intuitively navigate the site to browse content
 * I want to be able to access and use the website as intended on any device